truvami/docs/docs/Functional Descriptions/04-nomax-xs.md

 ## General Overview and Information

-The truvami nomad XS device is a powerful and flexible GNSS tracking device that integrates a multi-standard GNSS module and sensors such as accelerometer, pressure sensor, light sensor, magnetometer, gyroscope, temperature sensor and hall sensor into one miniature device.
+The Truvami nomad XS device is a powerful and flexible GNSS tracking device that integrates a multi-standard GNSS module and sensors such as accelerometer, pressure sensor, light sensor, magnetometer, gyroscope, temperature sensor and hall sensor into one miniature device.

 ## Device Initialization and Joining